 As the Group has one electric car that does not utilise fuel which directly produces air pollutants, its emissions are relatively low.
 There is no substantial air pollutant emission in the ordinary course of operation.
-Therefore, no data was recorded in relation to air pollutants arising from fuel consumption or water pollutants during the reporting year.
+Therefore, no data was recorded in relation to air pollutants arising from fuel consumption or water pollutants during the Reporting Year.

-In respect of greenhouse gas emissions, the emissions directly attributable to businesses owned or controlled by the Group are relatively low.
-Indirect greenhouse gas emissions caused by the Group are primarily attributable to purchased electricity and business trips.
-The Group's purchased electricity leads to indirect greenhouse gas emissions in the course of electricity generation by the power company.
-In addition, as the Group considers the United Kingdom and Europe its major markets, employees would have to travel by air to provide customers with design and consultancy services, resulting in indirect greenhouse gas emissions due to aircraft fuel consumption.
-Statistics in respect of consumption of purchased electricity and greenhouse gas emissions arising from air travel in the course of operation during the Reporting Year are set out below:
+In respect of GHG emissions, the emissions directly attributable to businesses owned or controlled by the Group are relatively low.
+Indirect GHG emissions caused by the Group are primarily attributable to purchased electricity and business trips.
+The Group's purchased electricity leads to indirect GHG emissions in the course of electricity generation by the power company.
+In addition, as the Group considers the United Kingdom and Europe its major markets, employees would have to travel by air to provide customers with design and consultancy services, resulting in indirect GHG emissions due to aircraft fuel consumption.
+Statistics in respect of consumption of purchased electricity and GHG emissions arising from air travel in the course of operation during the Reporting Year are set out below: